gurs1kh/flapper-news/README.md

 Implementation of the app from the tutorial at https://thinkster.io/angulartutorial/mean-stack-tutorial/

+I didn't like the way that the author set up the folder structure, so I fixed it up.

-to run: `npm install && npm start`
+to run: `npm install && node start`

 You can then view it at localhost:3000